 Compassion and empathy are the main driving forces in Chevon Miller’s life.
 In many respects, it’s no surprise she found herself pulling into Penn-Mar two-and-a-half years ago, and staying.

-Chevon is a DSP and Career Activity Instructor, who works out of the new Far Hills Day Program in New Freedom, Pa., as a one-on-one with longtime Penn-Mar resident Shawn Prindle.
+Chevon is a DSP and Community Activity Instructor, who works out of the new Far Hills Day Program in New Freedom, Pa., as a one-on-one with longtime Penn-Mar resident Shawn Prindle.
 A Career Ladders Program participant, she recently completed the DSP-I course load and is waiting for her certification.
 The mother of three also serves on Penn-Mar’s Person-Centered Supports Committee that recently rolled out the tagline “Empowering People to Be Their Own Voice,” which describes the nonprofit’s approach to its person-centered culture.

 “Person-centered supports is a way of thinking, thinking first about the individual and getting to know them, their needs and desires, and building a relationship with them,” said Chevon.
 “It’s providing personal attention that makes the individual comfortable to express themselves… be their own voice.”